Azure/azure-kusto-go/README.md

 }
 ```

-This will ingest a file from Azure Blobstore.
+This will ingest a file from Azure Blob Storage.
 We only support https:// paths and your domain name may differ than what is here.

 #### From a Stream